Skip to main content

 [ok] CVE bundle: ~/.vulkro/cve-bundle/ (signed, verified)

-What that means in practice: when you email [email protected], I read it.
+What that means in practice: when you email [email protected], a human reads it.
 Reply time is usually a day, sometimes faster.
 There is no Tier 1 routing through a partner support contractor.
-The flip side is that if I'm on a flight, you wait.
-I'd rather tell you that up front than pretend otherwise.
+There is no chatbot.
+If an answer needs a deeper look, we will tell you, not stall you.

 What we commit to.

-- The benchmark stays public.
-Methodology, ground truth, scoring code.
+• The benchmark stays public.
+Methodology, labelled examples, scoring code.
 Re-run any time.
-If we regress on F1 between releases, file an issue and we'll fix it or document why.
-The detectors themselves are closed (that's the product); the validation that they work isn't.
+If our catch rate or false-positive rate gets worse between releases, file an issue and we will fix it or document why.
+The detectors themselves are closed (that is the product); the proof that they work is not.

-- No surprise charges.
+• No surprise charges.
 No auto-renewal, no auto-upgrade, no upsell modal.
-When your license lapses the CLI prints a one-line note and asks you to buy a new one.
-Until then, nothing changes.
+When your Pro license lapses the CLI prints a one-line note and drops to the Free tier; everything in Free keeps working.
+Pro features prompt for renewal, nothing hard-blocks.
+Buy a fresh one-time Pro license if and when you want it back.

 And where we're going.